chesapeaketechnology/jira-csv-file-converter/README.md

    exist on the target instance may not be found if they have a different email and their name was misspelled or entered differently (e.g. Steve vs Steven).

+5. Execute the 'createIssueTypeMap' task to search the source JIRA and create a mapping file to the target JIRA for the projectKey list in the application configuration file.
+   Use `gradlew createIssueTypeMap -Dconfig.file=path/to/config-file` to generate an issue type mapping file.

-5. Execute the `updateCsvFile` task to update the CSV export based on the mapping file:
+6. Execute the `updateCsvFile` task to update the CSV export based on the mapping files:
    `gradlew updateCsvFile -Dconfig.file=path/to/config-file`

    For example, if the config file was copied to the root of the repo:
    `gradlew updateCsvFile -Dconfig.file=application.conf`

+Note: If an issue type mapping file exists the target CSV file will then be split into files with given amount of issues set by `splitFileMaxIssueCount` in the configuration file.
+The split files will also be prioritized in the order that issue type names are present in the file set by `issueTypeMapFileName` in the configuration file.

-6. Provide the updated CSV file to a Jira administrator to import into Jira.
+7. Provide the updated CSV file(s) to a Jira administrator to import into Jira.

 Note: it is possible to perform both of these operations at the same time using the `run` task, but it is **not** recommended due to the potential for users to be mapped incorrectly.